Source Type Guidelines

 • Mermaid is used in order to visualize graphs, where only the relative arcs between 2 nodes (node a points to node b) is stored.
 It is preferred to visualize every graph as flowcharts (graph ** in Mermaid notation), if possible, as this is generally the most widely by software supported graph type.
 For more complex graphs it is harder to find software.
 In this case pure SVGs should be used instead.

-Secondary Supported Used File Formats
+Secondary Supported File Formats

 These formats are primarily used for compatibility reasons.
 For example, it is a good idea to write READMEs in the CommonMark format, so they can easily be read on git hosters like sourcehut and Github.